Microsoft-USEduAzure/Windows-Virtual-Desktop/daily-scaling/README.md

 ## Prepare Logic App

 1. Navigate to the existing Logic App, click on **Logic App Designer**, expand the HTTP request and copy the contents of the URI field into a text editor.
-Next, the **all** of the contents of the HTTP request body into a different text editor window.
+Next, copy and paste **all** of the contents of the HTTP request body into a different text editor window.

     ![Copy Existing Logic App Settings](img/copy-existing-logicapps-config.png)